localgovy/marketregular/content/blog/whats-in-season-at-toronto-farmers-markets-this-september.md

 ---
 title: What's in season at Toronto farmers' markets this September
-description: "Early September is still peak Ontario summer, with fall starting to show up at the stalls.
+description: "Early September is still summer in Ontario, with fall around the corner, here are a couple picks for what's still in season and what's just coming in.
 Hours and vendors from [MarketRegular](/) — 85 markets, 1,418 vendors."
 date: 2026-09-04
 kicker: September
 ---